benjymous/annotations/sandman/sandman.57.md

   Michael Eisner is head of Disney Studios.
 Michael Ovitz is a high-powered agent and deal-maker, called "The most powerful man in Hollywood" by _Newsweek_ magazine.

+  Lucifer, here, has ticked off some more of his [Bucket List](sandman.23.md#page-20), having built a house (well, a bar), and learnt to play the piano.
+No sign of any dancing though.

 - #### Panel 4

   The song is "These Foolish Things", by Jack Strachey and Eric Maschwitz, English lyrics by Harry Link.
 A notable line not quoted: